AlexPsyan/hello-world/README.md

 # hello-world

-The name is ALex or Psyan and I mak gam hopefully
+The name is Alex or Psyan and I mak gam hopefully